 Managing stress positively is another strategy to help maintain healthy blood pressure.

-Sodium and Healthy Blood Pressure
+Sodium And Healthy Blood Pressure

 Your nutrition affects your blood pressure.
 There are several nutrients that can increase or decrease your blood pressure, depending on how much you consume.